RISCV-on-Microsemi-FPGA/SmartFusion2-Eval-Kit/Modify_The_FPGA_Design/README.md

    Uses legacy CoreRISCV_AXI4 soft processor.
 Contains a sample RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.

 ### Target Hardware
 The SmartFusion2 Creative Development Board includes a SmartFusion2 M2S090 FPGA.
-Details of the features available for this development board are available [here](https://www.microsemi.com/products/fpga-soc/design-resources/dev-kits/smartfusion2/sf2-evaluation-kit).
+Details of the features of this development board are available [here](https://www.microsemi.com/products/fpga-soc/design-resources/dev-kits/smartfusion2/sf2-evaluation-kit).

 ### Target Mi-V CPU
-Details of the features of Mi-V CPUs are available [here](https://github.com/RISCV-on-Microsemi-FPGA/Mi-V-CPUs).
+Details of the features of the Mi-V CPUs are available [here](https://github.com/RISCV-on-Microsemi-FPGA/Mi-V-CPUs).

 ### Modifying the Libero projects
-Some of the Libero projects use IP packages may not be  directly available from the Microsemi IP Catalog.
+Some of the Libero projects use IP packages that may not be directly available from the Microsemi IP Catalog.
 These IP packages were created to speed up design creation by wrapping simple logic into reusable user IP packages.
 These user IP packages are available [here](https://github.com/RISCV-on-Microsemi-FPGA/Mi-V-CPUs/tree/master/Supporting-IPs).

 If you are using a design with CoreRISCV_AXI4 soft processor, please note that you may need to uncomment "`define USE_REGISTERS" in file coreriscv_axi4_defines.v in order to reduce RAM blocks usage.